-Through our vision, we serve our community by providing an inclusive, happy, secure and caring Christian environment where we believe that everything is possible.
+Through our vision, we serve our community by providing an inclusive, happy, secure and caring Christian environment where all are valued and respected.
 In our DT curriculum, we promote security by explicitly teaching safety skills in all units of work.
 We believe that God loves all his children unconditionally and values the uniqueness of the individual and recognise the diversity and range of contributions that each child can make.
 We are conscious of sustainability within our DT curriculum and ensure that the materials used are reused or recyclable.
 We understand that children must be aware of their contributions now and in the future.
 Our Food and Nutrition curriculum promotes diversity as children appreciate foods from a range of cultures.
-We recognise that DT is a subject which will equip the children for a range of careers in the future, demonstrating that 'everything is possible'.